 "I believe that if you try to do everything, you'll be an expert at nothing.
 I wanted to do great work, which meant focusing and specializing."

 Focusing on a specific market also helps him reach his target clients.

 "We've developed a solid reputation within the nonprofit space.
 And since it's a relatively small, connected community, most of our clients come to us through referrals or word of mouth," shares Arnold.

-When focusing on a niche, there are very specific problems that you can address for your target client through content.
-LeadingGood is doing exactly this with a blog focused on nonprofits.
+When focusing on a niche, there are very specific problems that can be addressed for your target client through content marketing.
+LeadingGood is doing exactly this with a podcast focused on nonprofits.

 "We're big believers in content marketing.
 We provide valuable content to nonprofit leaders through videos, blog posts, free downloads, webinars, and a podcast.
 We genuinely want to help nonprofits succeed, whether they hire us or not, and I think they appreciate that.
-It's about relationships, not transactions," says Rob Arnold.
+It's about relationships, not transactions."

 Chris Gerspacher, Co-Founder of FirmFinder